 Many masses can be accurately identified in clinic using this technique.
 It can usually be done while you wait.
 If benign they are measured and mapped.

 You will be given a copy of this tumour map so that if other lumps appear you can recognise them as something new and get them checked.

 These regular health checks often turn up dental disease that is unrecognised by the owner.
 Early detection and treatment and good oral hygiene is the recipe for a healthy mouth.
 Periodontal disease (disease of the gum margins) occurs in about 70% of pets over two years of age.
-Many pets suffer stoically with dental pain from tooth root abscesses and, in the case of cats, a common and painful tooth lesion called feline odontoclastic resorptive lesion is common.
+Many pets suffer stoically with dental pain from tooth root abscesses.
+In the case of cats a painful tooth lesion called feline odontoclastic resorptive lesion is common.
 We need to take Xrays to detect problems below the gumline.

-As pets approach middle age there is a greater need for screening tests of blood and urine to detect underlying disease or deterioration in organs.
+As pets approach middle age there is a greater need for screening tests of blood and urine .
+These detect underlying disease or deterioration in organs.
 Unsuspected urinary tract infections, deteriorating kidney function, gall bladder problems and quietly grumbling liver disease are all common.

 There are now very clever disease-specific diets for managing a broad range of diseases.

-These use a ‘food as medicine’ approach and can have substantial impact in slowing the rate of kidney deterioration, and even improving brain function in old dogs showing signs of ‘dogzheimers’!
+These use a ‘food as medicine’ approach and can have substantial impact in slowing the rate of kidney deterioration for example.
+Diets can even improve brain function in old dogs showing signs of ‘dogzheimers’!